Code-Institute-Submissions/the-growth-club/README.md

 <br>

 <a></a>
-## Testing
+## **Testing**
 Testing information can be found in the separate [TESTING.md file](documentation/testing/TESTING.md)
 ___
 <br>

 <a></a>
 ## **Deployment**
-This project uses GitHub for version control, GitPod as the cloud-based IDE and Heroku to deploy the site into production.The below steps are specific to Gitpod therefore depending on your IDE, you might need to adjust the below steps.
+This project uses GitHub for version control, GitPod as the cloud-based IDE and Heroku to deploy the site into production.
+The below steps are specific to Gitpod therefore depending on your IDE, you might need to adjust the below steps.

 ### To clone the project:
 From the application's repository, click the "code" button and download the zip of the repository.
 Alternatively, you can clone the repository using the following line in your terminal: